Ready to reveal the Cadillac CTS’s finest and worst years? Buckle up!

 The 2014 CTS racked up more recalls than a faulty toy factory.
 The main culprit?
 Powertrain issues.
 Owners reported rear differential failures that had their cars sounding like a cement mixer and smelling like a burnt BBQ.

 But wait, there’s more!
-Recalls for this year included problems with the chassis electronic control module (complex words for “the car’s brain”), transmission shift cables deciding to go AWOL, and windshield wipers that apparently didn’t get the memo about their job description.
+Recalls for this year included problems with the chassis electronic control module (complex words for “the car’s brain”), transmission shift cables deciding to go AWOL, and windshield wipers that apparently didn’t get the memo about their basic job description.

-Curious about the gory details?
+Curious about the horrific details?

 Cadillac CTS Resale Values